Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 For those who eat meat, it’s important to also eat plenty of plant-based foods like fruits, vegetables, legumes, and whole grains.

-These are both vital for brain health.
-They can help reduce inflammation and oxidative stress and improve your mood.
+These are both linked to heart and brain health.
 Good sources include berries, walnuts, and wild-caught salmon.

-It’s important not to avoid fats entirely, even if you have high cholesterol.
+It’s important not to avoid fats altogether, even if you have high cholesterol.
 Instead, it’s better to choose healthy fats such as Omega-3 over unhealthy fat sources like saturated fats.

-According to the Cancer Council, eating foods rich in omega-3 can help reduce your risk of heart disease and even lessen the symptoms of arthritis.
+According to the Cancer Council, eating foods rich in omega-3 is linked to:

-Both magnesium and zinc are important for immune function and healing, as well as your mood and mental health.
+Both magnesium and zinc are important for immune function and healing, and have been linked to aspects of mental wellbeing.

 You can find both these nutrients in:

-Dr Colson's advice for meeting the 5 and 2 goal is to try cooking your vegetables into different foods.
-For example, cooking extra carrots into your bolognese sauce.
+To help you meet this goal, Dr Colson suggests cooking your vegetables into different meals you already enjoy.
+For example, try cooking extra carrots into your bolognese sauce.

 You can choose nutrient-dense snacks rather than calorie-dense ones.
 Nuts and seeds are goods snacks that combine protein with healthy fats.

-If you’re a lover of desserts, you can also try healthy sweets.
-Increase the nutrition and decrease the sugar and saturated fats in your treats.
-Try fruits with yoghurt or custard instead of ice cream, for example.
+If you’re a lover of desserts, you can also try swap out processed sweets for healthier ones.
+This can help you increase the nutrition and decrease the sugar and saturated fats in your treats.
+For example, try fruits with yoghurt or custard instead of ice cream.
 You can include oat-based biscuits or almond flakes for crunchiness.

 A weekly meal plan could help you be sure to include key nutrients in your diet.
 When designing your plan, check what’s already in your pantry.
 Use this as a base for meals you can create throughout the week.
 Then create a list of ingredients to buy to complete those dishes and provide any missing nutrients.